alflennik/iui/README.md

 - Run `vsce package`.
 This generates a .vsix file.
 - Upload the .vsix file to https://open-vsx.org/ so it appears in Cursor.

-## Runtime Environment
+## Runtime

 ### Development

-Any changes, including new dependencies, should be added to the compiler/generateRuntimeEnvironment.js script.
-After running that file with Node it will build an updated runtimeEnvironment/runtimeEnvironment.js file.
+Any changes or new dependencies should be added to the compiler/generateRuntime.js script.
+After running that file with Node it will build an updated runtime/runtime.js file.